clowdhaus/terraform-aws-vpc-v5/README.md

 ## TODOs

-- Network firewall: split into 3 sections
-  - Network firewall and logging config will move to VPC root module
-  - Create new sub-module for `network-firewall-rule-group (singular, RAM shareable)`
-  - Create new sub-module for `network-firewall-policy` (singular, RAM shareable)
 - Align conventions
   - ✅ `cidr_block` -> `ipv4_cidr_block` to compliment `ipv6_cidr_block`
     - Except for `ipam` where resources use the pairing of `cidr` and `address_family` (due to AWS provider/API)